jslupicki/solteq-demo-app/README.md

 # Known problems

+_This problem is probably fixed but need more extended tests as it appeared sporadically_

 After logout / login sometimes application will goes to state where is unusable (partially working UI and so).
 It is caused by shared UI components between sessions - for lack of time I don't find which component causes this problem.
 For now solution is to just restart application.